 |United Way’s Venture Fund provides one-time funding for health and human service projects created to enhance the quality of life in Sangamon and Menard Counties.
 Eligible projects must be aligned with one or more of United Way’s funding areas, which are basic needs, education, financial stability and health.
 Projects must be administered by a non-profit organization with a 501(c)(3).
 Each year, 2% of the funds raised during United Way’s Annual Campaign are allocated to the Venture Fund.

 Projects seeking venture funding are evaluated by a panel of volunteers responsible for developing a recommendation for United Way’s Board of Directors.

 Venture Fund applications are accepted and funding decisions are made anytime during the calendar year.
-For more information regarding United Way’s Venture Fund, please contact the Director of United Way.
+For more information regarding United Way’s Venture Fund, please contact the Director of Community Initiatives.

 Kiwanis Kids Bash Books - $1,850

 MindsEye, Broadcast Information Program - Central Illinois Expansion - $8,000

 FUSE Program at Helping Hands of Springfield – $25,000

 Big Brothers Big Sisters of Central Illinois’ Mentor 2.0- $25,000